In order to be eligible for participation in the MMCRI Summer Student Research Program you must meet the following

 - Transcript to upload (screen shot of student record is acceptable).
 An official transcript from the registrar’s office is not required.

 Reference Letters: Two (2) letters of reference are required.
-Send the Reference Form link to your referees and have them complete and submit the form to us.
+You will send the Reference Form link to your referees and they will complete and submit the form to us.
 The Reference Form link will be available on November 30, 2017.

 Selection and Acceptance